NUS-HPC-AI-Lab/InfoBatch/README.md

 ![image](https://github.com/henryqin1997/InfoBatch/blob/master/figs/pipeline.png)

+## 2024 Jan 16 Update
+Our work got accepted to ICLR 2024(Oral)!
+A new version with only 3 lines of change will be updated soon.
+Experiments included in the paper (and beyond) will be gradually updated with detail.

 ## 2023 Aug 1 Update
 We are now able to losslessly save 40.9% on CIFAR100 and ImageNet.
 Updating paper content and preparing for public code.